 TL;DR

-When an attacker gained access to our admin panel through a compromised team member's credentials, we had 48 hours of intense incident response.
+When an attacker gained access to a healthcare scheduling platform's admin panel through a compromised team member's credentials, the team had 48 hours of intense incident response.
 Having a plan, clear roles, and good backups made the difference.
-This is the detailed timeline of how we contained the breach, communicated with customers, and came out stronger.
+This is the detailed timeline of how they contained the breach, communicated with customers, and came out stronger.

 Hour 0: Discovery

-Our monitoring system flagged unusual activity at 11:47 PM on a Thursday.
-An admin account was accessing customer records in a pattern that didn't match normal usage.
+The platform's monitoring system flagged unusual activity at 11:47 PM on a Thursday.
+An admin account was accessing patient scheduling records in a pattern that didn't match normal usage.
 Thousands of records in minutes, no pauses, no filtering.

-The alert went to our on-call engineer, who escalated immediately.
-By midnight, we knew we had a problem.
+The alert went to the on-call engineer, who escalated immediately.
+By midnight, the team knew they had a problem.

 The 48-Hour Timeline